OpenVPN/openvpn/doc/man-sections/unsupported-options.rst

   Removed in OpenVPN 2.5.
 This should be replaced with ``--verify-client-cert none``.

+--fast-io
+  Ignored since OpenVPN 2.7.
+This option became broken due to changes to the event loop.

 --http-proxy-retry
   Removed in OpenVPN 2.4.
 All retries are controlled by ``--max-connect-retry``.